09 Aug How to Set Up Small Business Finances

 Much like personal finances, debt is one of the things that will get you in trouble the quickest.
 Having to borrow money means you may not have been completely ready to start the business in the first place.
 Debt payments lock you into a rigid cash flow situation.
 So when revenues drop unexpectedly, you still have to make the debt payments.
 Even if you have an operating buffer, you need more in the buffer because you have to make those business debt payments.
 While it’s much harder to operate your business debt free, it’s definitely doable and absolutely worth the effort.

-With the basics of business financials set up, you’re ready to attack the next steps: finding the right bookkeeping software, the right accountant, the right group of advisers, etc. Not to mention marketing, sales, revenue assurance, hiring employees, and more.
+With the basics of your small business finances set up, you’re ready to attack the next steps: finding the right bookkeeping software, the right accountant, the right group of advisers, etc. Not to mention marketing, sales, revenue assurance, hiring employees, and more.
 These can all be intimidating, but are much easier when you’ve got the financial side of things already in place.

 Do you have a small business?
 How do you have your accounts set up?